apecloud/kubeblocks/docs/user_docs/quick-start/try-full-stack-k8s-data-platform-on-public-cloud.md

 ---
-title: Run KubeBlocks Playground on AWS EKS
+title: Try full stack k8s data platform on public cloud
 description: How to run KubeBlocks on Playground
 sidebar_position: 2
-sidebar_label: Playground on AWS EKS
+sidebar_label: Try KubeBlocks on public cloud
 ---

-# Run KubeBlocks Playground on AWS EKS
+# Try full stack k8s data platform on public cloud

 You can deploy EKS cluster and deploy KubeBlocks on EKS from v0.4 with `kbcli playground` command.